szkiba/hello/docs/workflows/README.md

 The **Validate** ([`validate.yml`](../../.github/workflows/validate.yml)) workflow validates the source code change in case of a push or pull request to the default branch.
 This workflow calls the [Tooling Validate](#tooling-validate) reusable workflow with appropriate parameters.
 The parameters can be configured in GitHub repository variables and GitHub repository secrets.

+The [`validate.bats`](../../.github/validate.bats) script is passed as the integration test.
+The test builds a `k6` with a specific extension using the k6 versions specified in the `K6_VERSIONS` repository variable.
+After a successful build, it runs the built k6 with the `version` command and checks if the specific extension is included in the output.

 **triggers**

 ```yaml file=../../.github/workflows/validate.yml region=triggers